Electronic Keys & Locks

 Lock code unit with auto reset

-Before key S1 is operated. the Q-output of the first bistable is low so that its reset input is held low via R1, D1, and R5.
-The potential across C1 is then almost equal to the supply voltage.
-When S1 is pressed, pin 2 goes high.
-Because of D1, the ca will discharge slowly via R5 about seven seconds, the level at the reset et 8 inputs of all four bistables, for the present purpose, becomes logic high.
-If at that instant the relay is actuated, it will be de-energized.
-If the complete code has not been keyed in, a fresh start must be made.
-The reset time may be lengthened by increasing the value of capacitor C1.
+Before key S1 is activated, the Q-output of the first bistable is low, maintaining its reset input at a low level through R1, D1, and R5.
+This configuration ensures that the potential across C1 is nearly equal to the supply voltage.
+Upon pressing S1, pin 2 goes high.
+Due to the presence of D1, capacitor C1 discharges slowly through R5 over approximately seven seconds.
+During this period, the reset inputs (pins 8) of all four bistables transition to a logic high state.
+If the relay is activated during this interval, it will deactivate.
+If the entire code hasn’t been inputted, the process needs to be restarted.
+Lengthening the reset time is possible by increasing the capacitor C1’s value.

-A keyboard with more or fewer switches may be used.
-Fewer than six makes breaking code easy, however.
-If more than 10 switches are available, simply wire the additional ones in parallel with S5-S10.
-The code may be enlarged to eight digits by connecting a second 4043 in series with ICI.
-Pin 1 is then linked to key S5 and the following three keys are connected to the second 4043 in the same way as S2-S4 to IC1.
+The keyboard configuration can be adjusted to include more or fewer switches.
+However, having fewer than six switches makes the code vulnerable to being easily broken.
+Conversely, if there are more than 10 switches, the additional ones can be wired in parallel with S5-S10.
+To expand the code to eight digits, a second 4043 can be connected in series with ICI.
+Pin 1 of the second 4043 is linked to key S5, and the subsequent three keys are connected to the second 4043 in the same manner as S2-S4 are linked to IC1.

-There is a slight drawback that has to be borne in mind: when switches S1-S4 are pressed simultaneously, the lock will open.
-This may be prevented by (a) making one of the keys S5-S10 a reset switch, and (b) not choosing adjacent keys for S1-S4.
+It’s important to note a minor issue: if switches S1-S4 are pressed simultaneously, the lock will open.
+This situation can be prevented by designating one of the keys from S5-S10 as a reset switch and ensuring that adjacent keys are not selected for S1-S4.

 In quiescent operation, the circuit draws a current_ of about 10 mA.